 Known records of neocetes in the Eocene

 As could be surmised from the presence of relatively derived Neoceti in the early Oligocene, a few – but only a few – records of latest Eocene mysticetes and odontocetes exist.
 First and foremost, the only named Eocene neocete is the earliest known baleen whale, Llanocetus denticrenatus from the La Meseta Formation of Seymour Island in Antarctica.
 It was named by Ed Mitchell in 1989, and the miserable scraps he designated as the holotype were originally collected in the mid 1970’s.
 My Ph.D. adviser, Ewan Fordyce, returned to the locality in 1986 and collected the rest of the specimen, which is a rather large skull and mandible in addition to some postcrania.
+The bizarre skull, complete with a markedly flattened rostrum, teeth with some basilosaurid-like features and very wide diastmata (gaps between teeth), was recently published by Fordyce and Marx (2018).
 The type specimen dates from just below the Eo-Oligocene boundary and is approximately ~34 Ma in age.
-Accordingly, Llanocetus is perhaps one of the most basilosaurid-like mysticetes.
-There is also an undescribed odontocete preliminarily reported from about the Eo-Oligocene boundary within the Lincoln Creek Formation in Washington state, U.S.A.
-(Barnes and Goedert, 2000).
-These specimens – although only barely scraping into the Eocene – do demonstrate that odontocetes and mysticetes did evolve before the end of the Eocene.
+Accordingly, Llanocetus is quite archaic - though nowhere near as basilosaurid-like as Coronodon havensteini, which we named in 2017 (Geisler et al.); accordingly, Llanocetus typically plots out a node or so crownward of Coronodon, despite being older - suggesting that the lineage split even earlier during the Eocene.

 The earliest Basilosauridae – middle Eocene

 One problem inherent with a late or even latest Eocene origin of Neoceti is that it would telescope the majority of basilosaurid evolution into a 5 Ma period during the Priabonian and late Bartonian stages of the Eocene.
 The oldest records of traditionally identified basilosaurids are only about 40 Ma, only 5-6 Ma older than Llanocetus.
 However, a recent discovery of a basilosaurid from the Bartonian (late Middle Eocene) of Ukraine suggests a reinterpretation of “Eocetus” wardii from similarly aged strata in the eastern USA.
 Gol’din and Zvonok (2013) named a new genus and species, Basilotritus uheni – which has vertebrae like “Eocetus” wardii with the tympanic bulla of a basilosaurid.
 Gol’Din and Zvonok (2013) transferred “Eocetus” wardii to Basilotritus, recombining it as Basilotritus wardii.
-In additition to the recognition of both species of Basilotritus as early basilosaurids, a couple other middle Eocene basilosaurids have been reported, including a braincase from the Bartonian of New Zealand identified as Zygorhiza sp.
+In addition to the recognition of both species of Basilotritus as early basilosaurids, a couple other middle Eocene basilosaurids have been reported, including a braincase from the Bartonian of New Zealand identified as Zygorhiza sp.
 (Kohler and Fordyce, 1997), and Ocucajea and Supaycetus from the Bartonian of Peru (Uhen et al., 2011).
 Unfortunately, the protocetid-basilosaurid transition is poorly known, although several protocetids exhibit derived basilosaurid-like features, including Georgiacetus, Babiacetus, and Eocetus, and the earlier basilosaurids like Basilotritus and Supaycetus are a bit more plesiomorphic than other basilosaurids.